Energy Provider Secures New Euro Loan

 Date:

-The European Investment Bank (EIB), often regarded as the Climate Bank of the European Union, has made a significant commitment by signing a loan agreement worth €100 million, approximately 15 billion ISK, with Orkuveita.
-This funding is set to remain attractive for the next two years, as detailed in a recent announcement.
-The capital will support infrastructure development at Orkuveita’s subsidiary, Veitum.
+The European Investment Bank (EIB), the European Union’s climate-focused lending arm, has signed a €100 million loan agreement — roughly 15 billion ISK — with Orkuveita.
+The funding is available on favourable terms for the next two years, according to a recent announcement.
+It will go directly toward infrastructure development at Orkuveita’s subsidiary, Veitum.

 Share post: